-\PAR{Effectiveness of Safety Filter} Table~\ref{tab:safety} presents the results of applying the safety filter (LG3) to SQuARe20K.
-LG3 without finetuning fails to detect most unsafe data, classifying almost all responses as safe, resulting in an Hmean of only 1.0\%.
-In contrast, the finetuned LG3 achieves 64.1\% Hmean, indicating a significant improvement in filtering unsafe data after fine-tuning.
+\PAR{Safety Filter} Table~\ref{tab:safety} shows the performance of the safety filter (LG3) on SQuARe20K.
+Without finetuning, LG3 fails to detect unsafe data, classifying nearly all responses as safe, resulting in an Hmean of only 1.0\%.
+In contrast, the finetuned LG3 achieves 64.1\% Hmean, demonstrating a substantial improvement after training.

-While the finetuned LG3 is not perfect, applying it to FedLLM effectively improves safety.
-Comparing \#2 and \#3 in Table~\ref{tab:FedLLM}, filtering data with the finetuned LG3 improves the performance of both AdvBench and HHH.
-For FedAvg, AdvBench improves by 8.7\% and HHH by 2.5\%; for SCAFFOLD, AdvBench improves by 6.1\% and HHH by 5.1\%.
-These results demonstrate that applying a safety filter to local data helps the global model generate safer responses.
-Meanwhile, MT-Bench performance slightly decreases.
+Although the finetuned LG3 is not perfect, applying it in FedLLM notably improves safety.
+Comparing \#2 and \#3 in Table~\ref{tab:FedLLM}, filtering local data with the finetuned LG3 increases both AdvBench and HHH scores: for FedAvg, AdvBench improves by 8.7\% and HHH by 2.5\%; for SCAFFOLD, by 6.1\% and 5.1\%, respectively.
+These results suggest that safety filtering at the client side helps the global model generate safer responses.
+Meanwhile, MT-Bench scores slightly decrease.

-\PAR{Effectiveness of CAI} Applying CAI to FedLLM is effective not only in enhancing safety but also in improving helpfulness.
-Comparing \#2, and \#4, applying CAI significantly improves the performance of both AdvBench and HHH.
-For FedAvg, AdvBench improves by 23.7\% and HHH by 8.0\%; for SCAFFOLD, AdvBench improves by 23.8\% and HHH by 13.1\%.
-CAI also improves the MT-Bench score by 3.1 for FedAvg and 3.0 for SCAFFOLD.
+\PAR{CAI} Applying CAI to FedLLM proves effective not only for enhancing safety but also for improving helpfulness.
+Comparing \#2 and \#4 in Table~\ref{tab:FedLLM}, CAI leads to substantial gains in both AdvBench and HHH performance: for FedAvg, AdvBench increases by 23.7\% and HHH by 8.0\%; for SCAFFOLD, by 23.8\% and 13.1\%, respectively.
+CAI also boosts MT-Bench scores by 3.1 for FedAvg and 3.0 for SCAFFOLD.

-\PAR{Combining Safety Filter and CAI} The combined use of the safety filter and CAI (\#5) enhances safety performance.
-Comparing \#4 and \#5, for FedAvg, AdvBench improves by 0.1\%, HHH by 6.4\%, and MT-Bench by 0.3.
-For SCAFFOLD, AdvBench improves by 0.6\%, and HHH by 1.3\%, while MT-Bench drops by 0.1.
-These results suggest that the two methods are complementary, leading to improved safety performance when combined.
-This complementary effect likely arises because each method addresses different aspects of the problem: the safety filter excludes unsafe local data, while CAI enhances the LLM's responses through self-critique and self-revision.
+\PAR{Combining Safety Filter and CAI} Combining the safety filter and CAI (\#5) further enhances safety performance.
+Compared to \#4, FedAvg shows improvements of 0.1\% on AdvBench, 6.4\% on HHH, and 0.3 on MT-Bench.
+For SCAFFOLD, AdvBench improves by 0.6\%, HHH by 1.3\%, while MT-Bench slightly decreases by 0.1.
+These results suggest that the two methods are complementary: the safety filter removes unsafe local data, while CAI refines the LLM's responses through self-critique and self-revision.